TheQooseGoose/TheQooseGoose/README.md

 - <img width="928" height="380" alt="image" src="https://github.com/user-attachments/assets/783da2ea-6f79-4338-add1-31da9fb5a5f1" />
 - Finally, we end in some more familiar territory, and simply conduct a line trace at a given location and determine if the location is valid.
 If so, then a random HISM is spawned.
 The end result is clusters of 2D-noise-generated forests.
  - <img width="689" height="342" alt="image" src="https://github.com/user-attachments/assets/10a0b705-5e4d-4df3-9e3d-ef03e9714dfd" />
+ - The final blueprint used in world generation is for spawning trees and bushes at random locations, instead of defined clusters.
+This works the same as the spawner for individual houses (houses outside of towns), so I will not share it for the sake of conciseness.
+The only difference is that it runs a loop for a few thousand tries (to fully populate the level with foliage), instead of a few dozen.
+ - There is not yet dynamic generation for the landscape itself, but I intend to add this feature at a much later date.

 </details>